BiTinerary/PocketServerPi/README.md

 ## Tutorials

 ### Wifi
 A major caveat (some might say benefit) to FriendlyArm is that it comes annoyingly bare.
-To the point where they suggest mounting the MicroSD card to an Ubuntu system (I had to use a VirtualBox with shared USB) in order to manually edit the ` etc/wpa_supplicant/wpa_supplicant.conf` so that you can get it online because it doesn't include a CLI text editor.
-You could just avoid that collosal work around and append the `wpa_supplicant.conf` with your SSID credentials.
+To the point where they suggest mounting the MicroSD card to an Ubuntu system (I had to use a VirtualBox with shared USB) in order to manually edit the ` etc/wpa_supplicant/wpa_supplicant.conf` so that you can get it online.
+You could just avoid that collosal work around and append the `wpa_supplicant.conf` with the SSID setup, or use `vi` CLI editor it comes with (even if it's rude to newbs).
 Here's a one liner to do that, just make sure to replace the SSID and PASSWORD strings for your own credentials.<br>

 `touch /etc/wpa_supplicant/wpa_supplicant.conf`<br>
 `echo -e 'ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev\nupdate_config=1\nnetwork={\n\t ssid="YOUR-WIFI-ESSID"\n\t psk="YOUR-WIFI-PASSWORD"\n}' >> /etc/wpa_supplicant/wpa_supplicant.conf`